taking your health seriously

 Exercise Regularly

-taking your health seriouslyWe’re going to kick things off by talking about exercise.
+Let’s talk about exercise.
 Make sure that you are exercising/moving regularly.
-It’s not always easy to find the time or energy for exercise, but do your best to move your body in some capacity regularly.
+It’s not always easy to find the time or energy for exercise, but as Kevin Morgan of Rochester makes clear, do your best to move your body in some capacity regularly.
 For some people this might mean waking up earlier or going to bed later.
 It also may require a blessing from your doctor before you start anything new, especially if you’re sick or injured.
 Do what you can that works for you and is safe.

 Find an exercise/movement that you enjoy.
 If you’re a fan of the gym, go to the gym.
 If you would rather do pilates, there are companies like Eti Pilates that offer various programs.
 Or, if walking and swimming are preferable, those options are there if you need them always or a few days a week.